Montgomery County DUI Court Process

 3. Trial (If No Plea Deal)

-- Jury vs. Bench Trial: You have the right to a trial by jury.
-In a jury trial, a panel of your peers will hear the evidence and decide whether you are guilty beyond a reasonable doubt.
-You can also choose a bench trial, where the judge alone makes the decision.
-Your attorney can advise you on which option is best for your case.
+• Jury vs. Bench Trial: You have the right to choose between a jury trial, where a panel of citizens decides your guilt or innocence, or a bench trial, where the judge makes the decision.

-- Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, questioning the legality of the traffic stop, arguing that you were not actually driving the vehicle, or demonstrating that your driving was not impaired.
+• Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer, questioning the validity of the traffic stop, and arguing that field sobriety tests were improperly administered.

-The penalties for DUI in Georgia are significant and can have long-lasting consequences.
+The penalties for DUI in Georgia are significant and increase with each subsequent offense within a 10-year period.

 First Offense